codersasha/SPODS/README.md

 ### Viewing records

-Similarly, to list all books with the author with ID 7, you could use:
+Similarly, to list all books with author ID 7, you could use:

 ```
     http://www.yourdomain.com/api.py?